merenlab/merenlab.org/_posts/anvio/2019-03-14-ncbi-genome-download-magic.md

 363464	1226339	Gracilibacteria bacterium oral taxon 872
 ```

-While this file is important to survey and keep as a report for later, to make it compatible with `ncbi-genome-download` wants, we just need to keep the list of TaxIDs (the descendant taxon ids in this case).
+While this file is important to survey and keep as a report for later, to make it compatible with what `ncbi-genome-download` wants, we just need to keep the list of TaxIDs (the descendant taxon ids in this case).
 For that, you can re-run the helper script this way:

 ```bash
 python gimme_taxa.py Gracilibacteria \